 We plan to expand and build programs in Energy, Environment and Utilities, Information and Communication Technology and Advanced Manufacturing.
 In total, 17 career technical education programs are available to meet student needs and interests.

 Students in specialized curriculum programs benefit from a host of community collaborations.
 Internships, externships, mentorships and professionally guided site visits highlight the opportunities district students enjoy through the various career pathways.

 Hands-on experience and challenging academic requirements motivate students to fulfill their full potential.

 For information on School-to-Career curriculum, call 619-796-7225.

 The Department of Student Support Services is available to assist parents/guardians with intra-district and inter-district transfers.
 In addition, the department processes joint resident, caregiver, and other residency documents.

 Other areas of responsibilities include student welfare and attendance, truancy intervention, student health services, and community resource centers.

 Student Support Services offers a range of services to ensure students reach their fullest potential.
 For additional information, call 619-691-5564.

-The Transportation Services Department provides more than 7,751 daily rides for students across South San Diego County.
-Only students with district-approved passes or tickets may ride buses in the Sweetwater District.
+The Transportation Services Department provides more than 4,000 daily rides for students across South San Diego County.
+Only students with district-approved passes, transportation as a related service in their IEP, or as support through the Foster/Homeless Youth program, may ride buses in the Sweetwater District.